Imagine this simple scenario…

 It’s a nearly universal impulse… but it’s a terrible investing choice.

 We love to sell our winners too soon and ride our losers too long.

-A slew of behavioral finance studies shows it.
-One, by University of California at Berkeley professor Terry Odean, found investors are almost twice as likely to sell a winning stock as they are to sell a losing stock.
+A slew of behavioral finance studies show it.
+One, by University of California at Berkeley professor Terry Odean, found investors are almost twice as likely (1.7 times) to sell a winning stock as they are to sell a losing stock.

-There’s no single rule that will tell you when to sell.
-That’s because there’s no rule that tells you when to buy.
-So my advice is this…
+There’s no single rule that will tell you when to sell… because there’s no rule that tells you when to buy.

-One trick I use to make sure I stick with my discipline is to ask myself whether I’d buy more right now or recommend it to friends or family members.
+One trick I use when I’m deciding whether to sell a stock is to ask myself whether I’d buy more right now or recommend it to friends or family members.
 If the answer is no, it’s probably time to sell.

-If I’m really worried that I’m making a mistake by selling, I remind myself that I can always open a new position after a 30- or 60-day break.
-There’s nothing magical about this time frame.
+If I’m really worried that I’m making a mistake selling a stock… I remind myself that I can always open a new position after a 30- or 60-day break.
+There’s nothing magical about the time frame.
 It just serves as a cooling-off period for my emotions.
 Most likely, a good investment will still be attractive at that point.
 And in many cases, I’ve found better opportunities by then.

 Here’s to our health, wealth, and a great retirement,